github-early-access/secret-scanning-password-detection/README.md

 ### Getting started

 [There is an enterprise policy](https://docs.github.com/en/enterprise-cloud@latest/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-code-security-and-analysis-for-your-enterprise#enforcing-a-policy-to-manage-the-use-of-generic-secret-detection-for-secret-scanning-in-your-enterprises-repositories) to manage the use of generic secret detection for secret scanning.
 This is set to enabled by default.
-You can enable AI detection in the security settings at the organization level, or you can enable it for each individual repository where you'd like to detect passwords.
-Enabling for all repositories at the enterprise level is to come.
+You can enable AI detection in the code security global settings at the organization level or within the code security and analysis settings at the repository level.

 Once enabled, detected passwords [will appear in the "Other" tab](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/managing-alerts-from-secret-scanning#viewing-alerts-for-generic-secrets-detected-using-ai) of your secret scanning alerts.
 Be sure to resolve alerts with the appropriate reason -- our engineering team will use data on the false positive rate to improve the model and increase precision over time.

-## 🔗 How to Use this Repository
+### 🔗 How to Use this Repository

 We will be using this repository to centralize **early** feedback on generic password detection for secret scanning.